microsoft/openshift-container-platform/README.md

 4. Support cluster with private masters (no public IP on load balancer in front of master nodes)
 5. Support cluster with private router (no public IP on load balancer in front of infra nodes)
 6. Support broker pool ID (for master and infra nodes) along with compute pool ID (for compute nodes)
-7. Support for default gallery RHEL On Demand image and 3rd party Marketplace offer such as BYOS image in Private Marketplace
+7. Support for specifying your own RHEL image in your Azure Stack
 8. Support self-signed certificates or custom SSL certificates for master load balancer (Web Console)
 9. Support self-signed certificates or custom SSL certificates for infra load balancer (Router)